‹ Back to Insights

 White Glove Test

-This test is defined by a person literally running a white-gloved finger across a product or material surface to see if it picks up visible contamination.
-While this may be acceptable for household dust, it falls woefully short of determining the cleanliness of manufacturing processes that include painting, printing, coating, or joining parts or materials together using adhesives.
+This test is defined as a person literally running a white-gloved finger across a product or material surface to see if it picks up visible contamination.
+While this may be acceptable for household dust, it falls woefully short of determining the cleanliness of manufacturing processes, including painting, printing, coating, or joining parts or materials together using adhesives.

 Dyne Ink/Solution Test

 Dyne testing is a subjective test used to measure surface energy or wetting tension.
-This test relies on the operator’s ability to see how the solution interacts with the material surface visually.
+This test relies on the operator’s ability to visually see how the solution interacts with the material surface.
 Dyne testing is destructive to the part being tested and can even be harmful to the user operating the test.

 Contact Angle